mzakizadeh/shifting_tabbar/README.md

 This widget is programmed to work with `TabController`.
 You just need to install and import it to your code and use it just like `TabBar`.

-**Don't foget to use `DefaultTabController` as an ancestor widget if you don't specify controller manually!**
+**Don't forget to use `DefaultTabController` as an ancestor widget if you don't specify controller manually!**

 ```dart
 new ShiftingTabBar(